jasonsee/react-starter-kit/README.md

 tasks.
 For a list of all tasks available in this project, see the Gruntfile.
 Simply run `grunt` to get started.

+To specify a port for your server `grunt --port 1234`

 ## Style Guide

 1. Keep it under 80 columns